Casa Grande Transitional Housing

 Q

-Can inmates at Casa Grande use commissary or trust funds to pay for phone time?
+Can an inmate at Casa Grande use commissary funds to make phone calls?

 Yes.
-Offenders may use money from their NDOC Trust accounts to purchase debit calling time through the facility Offender Services Commissary Section.
+People at Casa Grande can use money from their NDOC Trust accounts to purchase debit calling time through the facility’s Offender Services Commissary Section.

 Communication